Top tips for renting with pets

 Allotment Act: rabbits and hens

-Under section 12 of the Allotments Act 1950, tenants can keep rabbits or hens provided they are not a nuisance or cause any health issues.
-You are not allowed to keep them for business purposes, such as breeding or selling eggs and we would recommend that you bring this to your landlord's attention first.
+Under section 12 of the Allotments Act 1950, tenants can keep rabbits or hens provided they are not a nuisance or cause health issues.
+You are not allowed to keep them for business purposes, such as breeding or selling eggs and we recommend you bring this to your landlord's attention first.

 Follow the rules for pets

 If you have a pet, your landlord may also add additional clauses to your tenancy agreement relating to the pet.
-Examples might include what to do aroun fouling in the garden or inside the property or not leaving it alone in the property for too long.
+Examples might include what to do around fouling in the garden or inside the property or not leaving it alone in the property for too long.

 Any damage to the property, or extra cleaning that the landlord can prove needs carrying out, can be deducted from your tenancy deposit so be sure to follow the terms of your agreement.